 What Are Liquid Drain Cleaners Made of?

+When asking if chemical drain cleaners work, it’s important to know exactly what’s in drain cleaner—specifically, what chemicals are in drain cleaner.
 There are two types of liquid drain cleaners: chemical cleaners and enzyme-based cleaners.

 Most of the liquid drain cleaning products you’ll find on the shelf at your local supermarket are chemical cleaners.
 These are the bottles that are advertised as “quick and powerful solutions for the worst clogs!”
 They may seem like the best thing since residential plumbing, but they are actually quite dangerous.
 The active ingredients in chemical cleaners range from hydrochloric acid and sulfuric acid to lye and caustic soda.
 If you know anything about chemistry, you know that these components can be destructive if not handled properly.
 The bottom line is, chemical drains cleaners are not good to use.

 Enzyme-based cleaners, on the other hand, are a gentler option for your drains.
-They use enzymes, or bacteria, to break down the organic matters in the pipes.
+They use enzymes, or bacteria, to break down the organic matter in the pipes.
 These drain cleaners will not damage your plumbing, not to the extent that chemical cleaners do, but they work slowly.
 If you have a stubborn clog, don’t expect enzyme-based cleaners to show you any results at all.

 Do Plumbers Recommend Using Liquid Drain Cleaners?